It takes a lot of work to start a business, and it is even harder to keep it going. This is the challenge that a startup company faces every day.

 What is an early-stage startup?

-Startups in early stages might quickly change features, pricing, and brand positioning.
+Startups in the early stages might quickly change features, pricing, and brand positioning.
 Startups in their early stages can benefit from a go-to-market plan.

 What is a Go to Market Strategy?